awsdocs/amazon-rds-user-guide/doc_source/rds-proxy-setup.md

 ## Connecting to a database through RDS Proxy<a name="rds-proxy-connecting"></a>

- You connect to an RDS DB instance or Aurora DB cluster through a proxy in generally the same way as you connect directly to the database\.
-The main difference is that you specify the proxy endpoint instead of the instance or cluster endpoint\.
-For an Aurora DB cluster, by default all proxy connections have read/write capability and use the writer instance\.
-If you normally use the reader endpoint for read\-only connections, you can create an additional read\-only endpoint for the proxy\.
-You can use that endpoint the same way\.
+You connect to an RDS DB instance through a proxy in generally the same way as you connect directly to the database\.
+The main difference is that you specify the proxy endpoint instead of the instance endpoint\.
 For more information, see [Overview of proxy endpoints](rds-proxy-endpoints.md#rds-proxy-endpoints-overview)\.

 **Topics**
 + [Connecting to a proxy using native authentication](#rds-proxy-connecting-native)